Dootydut/Dootydut/README.md

 - Howdy, You can call me Doot.
 - I love to develop games!
-Mostly horror, I like to call myself a "Horror producer and consumer."
+Mostly horror.
 - I'm learning to advance my skills in Godot, Which is the main engine I use.
 - If you are looking to collaborate, I'm sorry to say that I don't plan on developing any group projects.
-- You can reach me on twitter: https://twitter.com/dootydut
+- You can reach me on [bluesky](https://bsky.app/profile/dootydut.bsky.social)